-Doctors call for evidence-based appropriateness criteria for elective proceduresDecember 27th, 2012 in Other /
+Doctors call for evidence-based appropriateness criteria for elective proceduresDecember 27, 2012 in Medicine & Health / Other

 Many of the most common inpatient surgeries in the United States are performed electively.
 These surgeries are expected to significantly increase with the enactment of the Affordable Care Act.
 In a new perspectives article, published in the Dec.
 27 edition of The New England Journal of Medicine, a team of Weill Cornell Medical College researchers are recommending the nation's health care leaders and medical community join forces to establish evidence-based appropriateness criteria to determine which patients are most in need of elective procedures, such as joint replacement surgery, to slow the projected surge in demand and rising costs.
 Currently, there are no appropriateness criteria for most of the common elective procedures.

 Total joint replacement surgeries—such as hip and knee replacements—are among the most common inpatient surgeries in the United States and are used as a prime example of elective surgeries that could benefit from implementing appropriateness criteria.
 Patients requesting joint replacement surgery vary from those disabled by their joint arthritis to those who do so to maintain an active lifestyle without pain.
 Total joint replacement surgeries are expected to quadruple over the next two decades in the United States, contributing to the rise in health care costs and increasing the risk of medical complications.

 "The purpose behind establishing criteria is to use evidence-based metrics to prioritize patients most in need," says lead author Dr. Hassan M.K.
 Ghomrawi, assistant professor of public health at Weill Cornell and an outcomes research scientist at Hospital for Special Surgery.
 "We don't want to sacrifice necessary care when thinking of cost-containment."